 Through it all, Thomas Byrd, long-time schools and education advocate, has hosted and co-produced.

-Virginia Spatz, who served as co-host and assistant producer for several years, as well as Feature Reporter, is on semi-retirement from the program.
+Virginia Spatz, who served as co-host and assistant producer for several years, as well as Feature Reporter, continues to maintain this blog and run tech for the live audio/video productions.

 L-R: Virginia Spatz, Thomas Byrd, Valerie Jablow